NP95/cc/README.md

 ### Background

-This work was originally undertaken during the Covid-19 pandemic and was originally intended to demonstrate the author's comptenacy in their areas of software modelling of complex hardware systems.
-A work such as this is a large undertaking and is therefore difficult to complete when working independently and on a part-time basis.
+This work was originally undertaken during the Covid-19 pandemic and is intended to demonstrate the author's competency in their areas of software modelling of computer architecture.
+An effort such as this is a large undertaking and is therefore difficult to complete when working independently and on a part-time basis.
 Please consider therefore that the work contained herein may be incomplete and should not serve the basis as a production quality verification model.
 Instead, please consider this work to be a work-in-progress.

 # Usage: